Building a vintage closet part 4(c): Online shopping & flea markets

 So what are some of the keywords and strategies I use to find great stuff?
 I already mentioned “noir” and “nipped waist,” but some of my other common keywords include “wiggle” (meaning a dress or skirt that fits very close to the body), “peplum” (meaning that cute little hip area that flares out from the waist on a blouse or jacket or sometimes, dress), “ruched” (because ruching is always flattering), draped, sophisticated, 1940s, 1950s, 40s, 50s, “new look”, “full skirt”, rayon, crepe, fitted, “hip pockets”, structured, “fully lined” (can indicated a quality piece), high end department store labels like Bonwit Teller, Haggarty’s, Montaldo’s, Jay Thorpe—all those stores you see advertised in the front sections of vintage Vogue magazines.
 And, of course, your favorite designer labels, if you have any.
 It took me a couple years before I started to develop those preferences, choosing instead to stock my closet with inexpensive pieces like blouses, skirts, sweaters and dresses so I could learn what I liked and how to care for them (coming soon!).

 As with the difference between estate sales and physical boutiques, you should be prepared to pay a little bit more on Etsy and online sellers’ shops than you would on eBay.
 A dress with a designer label, or one that’s particularly well-made and in good condition, could go for $20-$50 on eBay and for $85-$165 on Etsy.
-This isn’t sellers being jerks, this is, again, paying for their curation, cleaning, repair, effort, and expertise.
-That said, it’s not like you have to pass some test to sell on Etsy; there are plenty of undervalued and poorly photographed items there as well, so by all means dig through those listings too, you could get lucky.
+This (usually) isn’t sellers being jerks, this is, again, paying for their curation, cleaning, repair, effort, and expertise.
+That said, it’s not like you have to pass some test to sell on Etsy; there are plenty of undervalued and poorly photographed items there as well, so by all means dig through those listings too, you could get lucky (and on the flip side, there are also a few sellers who overprice their items or misdate them.
+Caveat emptor, amirite?).
 It’s really a matter of looking in the right place at the right time.
 And if you don’t have time, remember what I said about your cost going up as your effort goes down?
 I have a handful of trusted Etsy sellers and online boutiques that I know will always have something fabulous.

 Alright, are you ready to go shopping?
-My fave shops on Etsy:
+These are my fave shops on Etsy.

 Shopping at flea markets